magao-x/handbook/operating/abeginnersguidetomagaox.rst

 :red:`Important`:
 Anything higher than **18%** for the current humidity, **do NOT** power the DMs on, and post about it on Slack.

-If humidity.current < 18, it is safe to turn on the 3 DMs in pwrGUI, and post in Slack that MagAOX is in use.
+If humidity.current < 18, it is safe to turn on the 3 DMs in :orange:`pwrGUI:pdu1`, and post in Slack that MagAOX is in use.

 | If the real time viewer for dm01 does not have the humidity printed, the cameraGUI isn't building:
 | 1. post in Slack software channel, then when notified of fix: